How to Rebuild Honda CBR 600RR Front Brake Calipers

 - Right-angle Phillips screwdriver

-NOTE: You need to order two sets of seals if you’re rebuilding both the right and left front calipers on your machine, plus four flange bolts.
+NOTE: You need to order two separate sets of top seals and bottom seals (they look almost identical but the part numbers are different) if you’re rebuilding both the right and left front calipers on your machine, plus four flange bolts.

 Before taking the caliper apart, you need to get the fluid out of the braking system.
 Watch the video below to see how to bleed the brakes on a Honda CBR 600.